hashicorp/terraform/website/source/docs/commands/taint.html.markdown

 The command-line flags are all optional.
 The list of available flags are:

+* `-allow-missing` - If specified, the command will succeed (exit code 0) even if the resource is missing.
+The command can still error, but only in critically erroneous cases.

 * `-backup=path` - Path to the backup file.
 Defaults to `-state-out` with the ".backup" extension.
 Disabled by setting to "-".